-With the exception of certain properties, Housing Performance Indication System evaluation reports are obtained at both the design and construction stages for built-for-sale condominiums from a third party organization registered with Japan's Minister of Land, Infrastructure, Transport and Tourism as an objective evaluation of quality management.
-In addition, the custom-built detached residences of Mitsui Home are also constructed to perform to the high standards of the Housing Performance Indication System.
+With the exception of certain properties, Housing Performance Indication System evaluation reports are obtained at both the design and construction stages for built-for-sale condominiums from a third-party organization registered with Japan's Minister of Land, Infrastructure, Transport and Tourism as an objective evaluation of quality management.
+In addition, Mitsui Home Co., Ltd.'s custom-built detached residences are also constructed to perform to the high standards of the Housing Performance Indication System.